MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-relate-unrelate.md

 ---
-title: Relate and Unrelate functions in Power Apps
+title: Relate and Unrelate functions
-description: Reference information including syntax and examples for the Relate and Unrelate functions in Power Apps.
+description: Reference information including syntax and examples for the Relate and Unrelate functions.
 author: gregli-msft

 ms.topic: reference